XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Experiments

 \subsubsection{Comparison of Ability to Promote Long-tail Items}

 Optimizing the InfoNCE loss is found to learn more evenly distributed representations, which is supposed to alleviate the popularity bias.
-To verify that XSimGCL upgrades this ability with the noise-based augmentation, we follow \cite{wujc2021self} to divide the test set into ten groups, labeled with IDs from 1 to 10.
-Each group includes the same number of interactions.
-The larger ID the group has, the more popular items it contains.
-We then conduct experiments with a 2-layer setting to check the Recall@20 value that each group achieves.
-The results are illustrated in Fig. \ref{fig:debias}.
+To verify that XSimGCL upgrades this ability with the noise-based augmentation, we divided the test set into ten groups with IDs ranging from 1 to 10, each containing the same number of interactions.
+The higher the group ID, the more popular items it included.
+We then evaluated the recall@20 value of each group using a 2-layer setting, as shown in Fig. \ref{fig:debias}.

 According to Fig. \ref{fig:debias}, LightGCN is inclined to recommend popular items and achieves the highest recall value on the last group.
 By contrast, XSimGCL and SimGCL do not show outstanding performance on group 10, but they have distinct advantages over LightGCN on other groups.
 Particularly, SimGCL is the standout on Yelp2018 and XSimGCL keeps strong on iFashion.
 Their extraordinary performance in recommending long-tail items largely compensates for their loss on the popular item group.
 As for the SGL variants, they fall between LightGCN and SimGCL on exploring long-tail items and exhibit similar recommendation performance on Yelp2018.
 SGL-ED shows a slight advantage over SGL-WA on iFashion.
 Combining Fig. \ref{figure:dist} with Fig. \ref{fig:debias}, we can easily find that the ability to promote long-tail items seems to positively correlate with the uniformity of representations.
 Since a good recommender system should suggest items that are most pertinent to a particular user instead of recommending popular items that might have been known, SimGCL and XSimGCL significantly outperforms other methods in this regard.